alchemissst/pulsex-trading-bot/README.md

-﻿# Pancakeswap trading bot
+﻿# PulseX trading bot

-Simple python trading bot for direct swaps with Pancakeswap
+Simple python trading bot for direct swaps with PulseX

-Use this bot at your own risk, don't try to trade with real money before making your own strategy, this is just a showcase of possible way to trade with pancakeswap.
+Use this bot at your own risk, don't try to trade with real money before making your own strategy, this is just a showcase of possible way to trade with PulseX.

 # Features
-- Direct requests to Pancakeswap router based on RSI/price calculation
+- Direct requests to PulseX router based on RSI/price calculation
 - Real time monitoring of trades
 - Coingecko API basic setup